 At every routine doctor visit during the first year, your baby should be checked by his regular pediatrician to make sure:

 If you catch and treat eye conditions early, you’ll spare your child lifelong vision issues and boost his overall health.

 The eye exam your baby had at birth is a great start -- but it’s only a start.
 If he has problems, you'll want to find them during the first year so treatment can start while his eyes are still developing.

 His vision will change as he grows.
 First, he’ll notice things that move.
 In his first full week of life, if he’s a full-term baby, he’ll be able to see facial expressions (like his parents' happy smiles).
 It takes a little longer, but soon he’ll be able to spot colors and gain some depth perception.
 His eye muscles will begin to work together.

 As a parent, you know your child best.
-If you notice or suspect that his eyes turn in or out, or if they appear white in photographs, call your doctor right away.
+If you notice or suspect that his eyes turn in or out, or if the pupils appear white in photographs, call your doctor right away.

 If he was premature, make sure your baby gets an eye exam before he comes home.
 If you're home now and not sure he had one, ask.
 If no exam took place, make an appointment with an eye doctor as soon as possible.

 When Does Your Baby Need an Eye Exam ASAP?

 During this first year, be on the lookout for signs of eye or vision problems: